 Here are some pointers to help ensure that your UGF runs properly:

 - The media base needs to be thick enough to trap the particles, but not so thick that it defeats the filtering process.
 A layer of about two inches of fairly coarse material should be sufficient.
-If the media is too fine it will clog the filter plate, and if it's too course, it won't trap the particulates as it should.
+If the media is too fine it will clog the filter plate, and if it's too coarse, it won't trap the particulates as it should.

 - Make sure you have sufficient air/water flow in all areas under your UGF.
 Dead spots will allow bad bacteria to grow, as bad bacteria grow in oxygen-depleted environments.

 - Be sure to use an air pump that has sufficient volume to draw the water through the media and UGF plate.

-- Use a hang-on-tank type canister filter as a pre-filter to help remove particulates that are free floating in the aquarium water.
+- Use a hang-on-tank type canister filter as a pre-filter to help remove particulates that are free-floating in the aquarium water.
 This can help to remove and cut down on the organic matter that is drawn down into the media.
-You can use a Magnum 350 by Marineland (read, review & compare prices) for this purpose.
+You can use a Magnum 350 by Marineland for this purpose.
 No matter what type of pre-filter unit you use, be sure to clean or change the pleat cartridge, floss or sponge several times a week, or as soon as it starts turning brown.
 You can tell when it needs changing, the water flow rate begins to decrease noticeably.

 - Another feature of the Magnum 350 or H.O.T. model is that it has a siphon tube attachment that you can hook directly to the filter intake and clean your media with ease.
 When you siphon the media it only pulls out the junk, leaving the media behind, then sends the water through the canister where the pleat cartridge captures the organic matter, and then dispenses the clean, filtered water back into the tank.
 This makes for a simple and quick way to clean the media on top of the UGF plate.
 It even works great for quick surface cleaning on most any type of substrate in other types of system setups as well.